Alisher Usmanov: Attempted confiscation of property in Germany due to sanctions

-In March 2022, the German federal government set up a task force to track down oligarch funds in Germany.
-Several ministries and authorities are involved, from the Ministry of Economics and Finance, the financial supervisory authority BaFin, the Federal Criminal Police Office, customs and the Federal Intelligence Service (BND).
-Authorities of this task force have been looking for Usmanov's property and assets that could be frozen and secured.
-Several villas on the Bavarian Tegernsee are said to belong to the oligarch.
-The German Federal Criminal Police Office is said to have come across 36 offshore companies and 90 suspicious money laundering reports in connection with Usmanov alone.
+In March 2022, the Cabinet of Germany set up a task force to track down oligarch funds and assets in Germany involving the Ministry of Economics and Finance, the financial supervisory authority BaFin, the Federal Criminal Police Office, customs and the Federal Intelligence Service (BND).

+The German Federal Criminal Police Office came across 36 offshore companies and 90 suspicious money laundering reports in connection with Usmanov.
+Usmanov denied all accusations, arguing that under the agreement on avoidance of double taxation between Russia and Germany, he did not have to pay taxes in Germany because all taxes were paid in Russia.